hull/hull-node/README.md

 );
 ```

 This is the simplest requests handler to expose custom logic through an API POST endpoint.
 The possible usage is triggering a custom operation (like fetching historical data) or a webhook.
 Both cases handle incoming flow data into Hull platform.
-However in case of busy webhook it's better to use [batcherHandler](#batcherhandler) which automatically group the incoming requests into batches.

 ## smartNotifierHandler()